Now, more than ever, people want to shop as ethically and sustainably as they can, but it’s not always easy to achieve.

 - Buy second hand

-Leather and sheepskin is durable as mentioned above.
-Which is a factor that makes it perfect to purchase used.
-Either in a shop or online, see if the product you’re looking for isn’t available preloved before committing to a brand new item.
+Leather and sheepskin is very durable, a factor that makes it perfect to purchase used.
+Whether it’s in a shop or online, see if the product you’re looking for isn’t available preloved before committing to a brand new item.

 Once you’ve looked into the provenance of the leather product you are interested in, you can feel much more assured that you are making an informed choice, whilst supporting local businesses and supply chains.